hitchdev/examples/website/docs/correct-my-spelling.md

 # Correct my spelling

-In this story we call the API and send it misspellings.
+The user tries to add "biuy breod" to the to do list but the application tries to correct the spelling.

-The API uses TextBlob (https://textblob.readthedocs.io/en/dev/) to detect misspellings and replies to the API with a suggestion instead of adding it to the to do list.
+The website uses TextBlob (https://textblob.readthedocs.io/en/dev/) to detect misspellings and replies to the API with a suggestion instead of adding it to the to do list.